-Reaching Retirement Goals With IRAs
+Working Toward Retirement Goals With IRAs

 - The Roth IRA is an attractive retirement account if you meet the income thresholds.

-- You may benefit from the tax-deferred growth potential of a traditional IRA as long as you are still working and under the age of 70 1/2.
+- You may benefit from the tax-deferred growth potential of a Traditional IRA as long as you have earned income and are under the age of 70 1/2.

 Exploring the types of IRAs